-Time (all dates): Olive deliveries received between 9 am and 2 pm.
+For all dates, olive deliveries are received between 9 am and 2 pm.
 Olives will not be accepted after 2 pm.
-Oil Pickup: Oil can be picked up in the Trattore Farms Tasting Room after noon on the Friday following Community Milling.

-Here is how it works: olives are delivered by customers early on Community Milling day and are combined and milled together into an extra virgin olive oil.
+Here is how it works: Olives are delivered by customers on Community Milling day and are combined and milled together into an extra virgin olive oil.
 The percentage of the total weight you contribute directly corresponds to the percentage of oil you receive once the olives are milled.
-Olives are collected only from 9:00 am to 2:00 pm.
-We will not accept olives after 2:00 pm.

-We accept amounts from 5 lbs. to 700 lbs. at a rate of $0.90/lb.
-For quantities greater than 700lbs, please contact us for special pricing.
-There are no additional waste removal fees for community milling – the pomace is on us!
+We accept amounts from 5 lbs. to 2000 lbs.
+(1 ton) at a rate of $0.90/lb.
+There are no additional waste removal fees for Community Milling – the pomace is on us!
 In addition, we will offer the following price discounts by weights:

-We recommend you pick no more than 24 hours before bringing your olives in for milling.
+We recommend that you pick your olives the day before the date you are bringing your olives in for milling.
 Ideal storage containers include plastic 5-gallon buckets (which hold about 25 lbs), clean trash cans, and macro-bins.
 Please do not store your olives in plastic garbage bags as they tend to rot more readily.
 To help ensure the quality of your olives, we recommend picking them within 24 hours of milling and storing them in a cool, well-ventilated place.
-When olives are delivered, they are inspected and are to be free of olive fly, rot, fungus or excessive bruising or damage.
+When your olives are delivered, they are inspected and are to be free of olive fly, rot, fungus or excessive bruising or damage.
 We reserve the right to refuse olives that have more than 10% olive fly damage, or if we deem them too defective to mill.
 You will need to take your olives with you if they are refused; we will not be able to dispose of defective fruit.

 Over the past 10 years, the Olive Fly has made its way throughout California with a vengeance.
 It causes damage by laying its eggs in healthy olives.
 The larvae then hatch and eat the fruit, making the olives unsuitable for olive oil.
 One evidence of their presence is shown by “exit holes” in the fruit, or even active larvae or flies crawling on the fruit.
 If you have any evidence of the Olive Fruit Fly, you must pick all your olives and dispose of them properly by burying them or composting them.
 For more information on the Olive Fruit Fly please see the link below or consult your County Agricultural Adviser or research the internet for information. http://ipm.ucanr.edu/PMG/r583301311.html